 - Give each image a descriptive filename (e.g., Bruna1.jpg)

 - If your photos are posted on flickr or another photo sharing site you can provide links to the image in the text box and we will also link to the photo there.

-- The photographer retains the copyright of any photos we use, and we will never reuse them on the blog, our twitter feed, Facebook page, etc. without attribution or for commercial purposes.
+- The photographer retains the copyright of any photos we use.
+We will not reuse them on the blog or Biotropica’s social media accounts without attribution or for commercial purposes.

 - Optional but highly recommended: You can further protect your intellectual property by offering your photos under a Creative Commons License, which defines if and how they can be reused (you can read a description of the licenses here).
 If you would like to do so you have several options: (a) tell us license you prefer (b) upload the pictures to the Biotropica-ATBC flickr commons group and set the license yourself (you will need to request permission to join the group).
 Please contact us if you have any questions about how we will or should/should not reuse your photos.

 One you submit your post you should see this message at the bottom of the page: “